 In 1906, they broke ground for Mounds Park Sanitarium, and in 1909, the first class of nurses graduated from the Christian-based School of Nursing.
 Throughout the years, Mounds Park Hospital housed and educated nursing students and served the health care needs of St. Paul's east side community.

 Midway Hospital served the Twin Cities for 70 years from 1927 to 1997.
-After closing the hospital, HealthEast transformed the building into a corporate tower housing an office building, a pain clinic, same day surgery and x-ray departments.
-The Nursing Museum, chapel and two conference rooms also reside on the first floor.
+After closing the hospital, HealthEast transformed the building into a corporate office building.

 In honor of the 100th anniversary of the Mounds-Midway School of Nursing, we published This Cap of White, a book chronicling the story of an important institution that trained nurses and helped to provide medical care in St. Paul for more than 70 years.

 Mounds-Midway Alumni Association officers

 The Mounds-Midway Alumni Association (MMAA) requests nominations for an alumni association award celebrating of the achievements of outstanding alumni who have demonstrated exceptional commitment and leadership.
 The annual award recognizes and celebrates those who are contributing to the mission of the MMSN and Alumni Association by contributing to their profession.

 Submit nominations to the Alumni Association Board by April 1: